GameFoundry/bsf/Documentation/Manuals/Native/scriptingAuto.md

  - External methods must accept the type they're external to as the first parameter

 # Running the code generator {#scriptingAuto_f}
-Once you have decorated the C++ classes with necessary export parameters you can run the code generator simply by regenerating the CMake build.
-The generator will run automatically over all Banshee code and generate relevant script code.
+Once you have decorated the C++ classes with necessary export parameters you can run the code generator simply by enabling *GENERATE_SCRIPT_BINDINGS* and regenerating the CMake build.
+The generator will run automatically over all bs::f code and generate relevant script code.